25 Unbeatable Things to Do in Saint Martin and St. Maarten

 Grand Case Beach Club

-For a quieter place to relax, head to the beach club section of the Grand Case Beach Club Hotel at the north end of the beach.
+For a quieter vibe, head to the beach club section of the Grand Case Beach Club Hotel.

-Unlike most other beach clubs in Grand Case, this spot has no music – just the soothing sounds of wavelets lapping the beach.
+Set on its darling little cove (Petit Plage), this spot has no music – just the soothing sounds of wavelets lapping the beach.
+And when you’re thirsty or puckish, the Sunset Café invites at the water’s edge.

 2) Learn how to make perfume

-Ever thought about creating your own signature scent?
-In St. Martin, you can!
+Ever fancied creating your own signature scent?
+At Tijon Parfumerie, you actually can.

 3) Snorkel with turtles at Tintamarre Island